Mostly the random, wild-eyed ravings of a crazy person, only occasionally punctuated with brief bursts of insight

 instability.”
 (Taken from the Church Leaders Intelligence Report,

-Gary D. Foster.
+compiled and edited by Gary D. Foster.
 Original article from LA Times, 10/21/07.)

 It seems to me that this article provides us a perfect illustration of the principle found in Hosea 8:7 and Galatians 6:7.
 China is reaping the whirlwind.
 They have been murdering baby girls for years.
 With their one-child policy and their forced abortions they have slaughtered millions upon millions of their most innocent and most helpless citizens.
 But they are not the only ones.
 India is in the same boat.
 According to a recent report by the United Nations Children's Fund (UNICEF) up to 50 million girls and women are missing from India' s population as a result of their systematic gender discrimination.
 In most countries in the world, there are approximately 105 female births for every 100 males.
 In India however, there are less than 93 women for every 100 men in the population.
 The accepted reason for such a disparity is the wide-spead practice of female infanticide.
 They simply murder their baby girls.
 By avoiding a girl, a family will avoid paying a large dowry upon her marriage.
 According to UNICEF, the problem is getting worse as scientific methods of detecting the sex of a baby and of performing abortions are improving.